gSchool/third-quarter-project-proposals/README.md

 Ionic.

 ## What technologies do you plan to use?
-Ionic, JavaScript, Express, Postgres, OAuth.
+Ionic, JavaScript, Express, Knex, Postgres, OAuth.

 ## Feature list
 User Accounts